-Find out about the possible risks and causes of nasal cavity and paranasal sinus cancers.
+Smoking, certain substances and HPV are some of the risks and causes of nasal and paranasal sinus cancers.

 Factors that increase your risk

 We do know that a few things can increase your risk for nasal and paranasal sinus cancer.

 Exposure to some substances at work

 Research suggests that working in some jobs increases your risk of developing cancers in the nasal cavity and paranasal sinuses.
 This is because they can expose you to certain chemicals.

 The Health and Safety Executive produced a report in 2012 that looked at whether there were particular occupations that increase the risk of nasal and paranasal cancers.
 They state that around a third of nasal and paranasal sinus cancers are linked to certain occupations.

 - Wood dust – people who work in carpentry, including furniture and cabinet makers, wooden floors and any other wood related industry.

 - Leather dust - shoe makers may be exposed to leather dust.

 - Nickel compounds - a metal used to make stainless steel.

 Human papilloma virus (HPV)

 HPV is a common virus that can cause small growths or warts.
 There are lots of different strains of HPV and some are high risk for other types of cancer, such as cervical cancer.

 About 30 in every 100 cases (30%) of nasal and paranasal sinus cancers are linked to HPV.
 Of the different types of HPV, type 16 is the most common with nasal and sinus cancers.

 Previous radiotherapy for hereditary retinoblastoma and nasopharyngeal cancer

 There are also possible risk factors.
-This means some researchers suspect they may be risk factors, but there isn’t enough evidence to be sure.
+This means some researchers suspect they might be risk factors, but there isn’t enough evidence to be sure.